 If you choose to delete the messages, the automated message group will still be visible, but with no messages.

-- If my customer reaches out for the second time, will another welcome message be sent?
+If a customer reaches out for the second time, will another welcome message be sent?

-- No, welcome messages will only be sent when the customer reaches out for the first time.
-If the customer reaches out again at a later date, they will not receive another welcome message.
+No, welcome messages will only be sent when the customer reaches out for the very first time.